SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 Execution Does Not Fall Through Cases Implicitly
 ++++++++++++++++++++++++++++++++++++++++++++++++

-After the code within a matched case is finished executing, the program exits out of the switch statement.
+After the code within a matched case has finished executing, the program exits from the switch statement.
 Program execution does not continue or "fall through" to the next case or default case.
 That said, if you want execution to continue from one case to the next, explicitly include a fallthrough statement, which simply consists of the keyword ``fallthrough``, in the case from which you want execution to continue.
 For more information about the fallthrough statement, see "Fallthrough" below.

-Because execution does automatically continue from one case to the next, a break statement is not used to transfer control out of a switch statement after a matching case is executed.
+Because execution does not automatically continue from one case to the next, a break statement is not used to transfer control out of a switch statement after a matching case is executed.
 In fact, break and continue statements used in the context of a switch statement